Uncapped Mason in NI squad for final qualifiers

 Shiels' side, who made history by reaching a European Championships for the first time this summer, cannot qualify for the World Cup in Australia and New Zealand in 2023.

-Although they can match second-placed Austria's points tally if they win both their remaining matches and the Austrians lose their two remaining games, Northern Ireland cannot reach second place in Group D on head-to-head.
+NI can still match second-placed Austria's points tally if they win both their remaining matches and the Austrians lose theirs, however Shiels' side cannot reach second place in Group D due to their inferior head-to-head record.

 Northern Ireland squad